-- In the event that more than one child has an equal right to an available place the place will be offered based on random allocation. - Parents/carers have two weeks to respond to an offer of a school place.
-If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn. - Parents who share responsibility for the care of their child are expected to reach agreement to a school placement between them.
-In the event of a dispute the school will accept the application from the parent to whom the child benefit or child tax credit is paid. - When stating your choice of school, you must give the child's permanent address at the time of application.
-The address of childminders or other family members who may share in the care of your child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time.
+- Where there are only sufficient places available for some, but not all, applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance, as defined above. - In the event that more than one child has an equal right to an available place, the place will be offered based on random allocation. - Parents/carers have two weeks to respond to an offer of a school place. - Parents who share responsibility for the care of their child are expected to reach agreement between them.
+In the event of a dispute all applications will be placed on hold and will not be processed until: - one joint application is made; or - written agreement is provided from both parents; or - a Court Order is obtained confirming which parent's application carried precedence. - When stating the choice of school, parents/carers must give the child's permanent address at the time of application.
+The address of childminders or other family members who may share in the care of the child must not be quoted as the home address. - If the child lives at more than one address Monday to Friday (for example due to a separation) the address used should be where the child lives most of the time.
 Only one address can be used.
-If the child lives at two addresses, the Local Authority will use the address of the parent/carer that claims the child benefit or child tax credit.
-If these benefits are not claimed, the address where the child is registered with a GP will be used to determine what will be considered the child's main address.
+If the child lives at two addresses, Newcastle City Council will decide which address to use based on child benefit, child tax credit, Court Orders and/or GP registration.